The 10 Best Hand Sanitizers That Are Safe And Effective – 2023

 What Is Hand Sanitizer?

-Hand sanitizer is a liquid or gel formulation that helps decrease the number of infectious microorganisms on the hands.
+Hand sanitizer is a gel or liquid formula that helps decrease the number of infectious microorganisms on the hands.
 It may or may not contain alcohol.
-Hand sanitizers are effective in killing or deactivating harmful and contagious microbes that cause diseases.
+Hand sanitizers are an excellent option for killing or deactivating harmful and contagious microbes that cause diseases.

 The WHO, CDC, and FDA recommend using hand sanitizers with 60% or more alcohol content.
 However, in case you cannot get your hands on a hand sanitizer that contains alcohol, you may also opt for a non-alcoholic hand sanitizer.
 Here’s a list of sanitizers that you can buy right now.